Muscle Control Package, Learn to Feel Your Body

 Taking the Time to Learn

 Often in a yoga class you don't have the time or opportunity to actually learn your body.
 You are too busy moving from pose to pose, or you get so much information in a short period of time that its difficult to remember any of it, let alone all of it.
 And then in the next class you are learning something different and so it takes a long time (and a lot of classes) to actually learn anything.

 As a teacher my goal is to help my students learn to feel and control their body.
 My goal is to help them learn.
 (Not just give them a good workout).
-I want them to learn.
 As a result, we'll practice a technique over the course of several poses, or even throughout a practice.

 The idea is to become good at using each technique to the point that it can be used in any pose, even those it hasn't been practiced in.
 And of course, the idea is that they actually learn the technique so that they can remember it easily.

-Each technique includes an element of "feel" and an element of "control".
-So they are actually more than just techniques, they are ways of feeling and controlling your body.
-That means they can be applicable in anything, not just yoga!
+All of these books and videos include elements of "feel" and an element of "control".
+So you'll not just be learning techniques, instead, each technique is a means of helping you to learn to feel and control your body.
+And that means they can be applicable in anything, not just yoga!